 Vanessa Lemaire — Math, Science, Photography, Film Production

 Vanessa Lemaire is an award-winning environmental filmmaker, who holds a Multimedia & Video degree from San Francisco State University and a M.Sc of Environmental Science from the University of Earth Sciences of Montpellier, France.
 Vanessa loves working with teens.
 Her recent feature documentary featured three teens, with whom she toured to 16 film festivals, won two awards and met with actress Geena Davis.
 She has four years of public teaching experience and is a parent of a 10 year-old with learning differences, which enables her to deeply understand the engagement, enthusiasm and personal connection required to build trust and motivate youth with diverse learning profiles.
-At Tilden, she teaches Math, Science of the Earth, Film & Photography, and draws upon her storytelling and visual content creation skills to present course material from multiple perspectives, tailored to each individual learner.
+At Headlands Prep, she teaches Math, Science of the Earth, Film & Photography, and draws upon her storytelling and visual content creation skills to present course material from multiple perspectives, tailored to each individual learner.

 Allie Mages — Math, Science

 Allie received her B.A. in Psychology from Mills College, where she focused on developmental and cognitive psychology and also enjoyed her studies in math, computer science, and biology.
 Allie has tutored a wide range of students, from six-year-old English language learners to older adults returning to school at community college.
 For eight years, Allie worked at Autistry Studios, a therapeutic makerspace and day program, with teens and adults on the autism spectrum as a maker, mentor, and teacher of a wide array of subjects.
 Allie is passionate about working with individual students to find what works best for them and to help empower them to understand and advocate for themselves.
 In her spare time, Allie enjoys reading, modern dance, creative writing, games, and hanging out with her cat.

 David Maynard — Math, Science, English, History & Social Sciences